NATIONAL CORN FRITTERS DAY

-For anyone striving to become a personal chef or run their own business, this day is for you.
+For anyone aiming to become a personal chef or run their own business, this day is for you.
 Pat yourself on the back.
 If you know someone interested in being a personal chef, encourage them.
 Be their taste tester.
 Thank a personal chef you know for their outstanding work.
 Give them a shout out or a recommendation.
 Use #NationalPersonalChefDay to share on social media.

-HISTORY NATIONAL PERSONAL CHEF DAY
+NATIONAL PERSONAL CHEF DAY HISTORY

 The United States Personal Chef Association (USPCA) founded National Personal Chef Day.

 - National Tattoo Day

 - National Yellow Pig Day